PSU-Cloud/splitserve/README.md

 common layer.
 We recommend using HDFS-2.7.7

 ## Building SplitServe
+SplitServe requires JAVA version 8 to be installed on the system.
 To build SplitServe, use the following:
 ```
 ./build/mvn -DskipTests clean package
 ```

 After building SplitServe, zip the libraries to run SplitServe executor binary and upload them to your S3 bucket.
+These libraries can be found under `SPLITSERV_HOME/assembly/target/scala-2.11/jars/`.
 When SplitServe is run for the first time while using Lambda executors, it will download the executors (and any other required libraries) from this bucket.